Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Introduction

 Overall, our contributions are summarized as follows:

-\begin{itemize} \item We propose the first backdoor attack framework (\Method) targeting video segmentation foundation models, which involves a two-stage training paradigm to effectively inject the backdoor pattern. \item Built upon \Method, we achieve a significantly higher ASR, surpassing baseline backdoor attacks by around 90\% on both the LVOS and DAVIS datasets, without compromising the model's accuracy on clean inputs. \item We conduct comprehensive ablation studies to evaluate the effectiveness, generality, and interpretability of \Method across various models and scenarios.
+\begin{itemize} \item We propose the first backdoor attack framework (\Method) targeting video segmentation foundation models, which involves a two-stage training paradigm to effectively inject the backdoor pattern. \item Built upon \Method, we achieve substantially higher ASR than baseline backdoor attacks across DAVIS and LVOS, with gains of up to around 90 percentage points under point and box prompts, while largely preserving clean-input segmentation quality. \item We conduct comprehensive ablation studies to evaluate the effectiveness, generality, and interpretability of \Method across various models and scenarios.
 In addition, we evaluate several existing defense strategies and find that they are mostly ineffective against \Method, exposing the vulnerability of current VSFMs to structured backdoor threats. \end{itemize}